AlexWheeler/blog/_posts/2017-09-16-monorepos.markdown

 ```

 The `Flipper` class provides a simple public interface, which is used in favor of interacting with adapters
 directly.
-This means you'll always develop a Flipper adapter alongside the Flipper core api code,  which brings
+This means you'll always develop a Flipper adapter alongside the Flipper core API code,  which brings
 us to the first benefit of monorepos:

 **1. Dependency Management**